Tuesday, 12 April 2016

 'I have been to Mongolia many times and (this) had a really authentic taste.'
 Taste

 This recipe features lamb shoulder Mongolian style and it can be served in two equally delicious ways.
-The classic crispy style is like duck pancakes but wrapped in lettuce instead.
-The other style - which 67 prefers - serves the meat as a juicy casserole.
+The classic crispy style is similar to duck pancakes but is wrapped in lettuce instead.
+The other style - which some prefer - serves the meat as a juicy casserole.

 The blogger didn't encounter Crispy Mongolian lamb until well into adulthood, in a European Chinatown.
 The dish was gorgeous but the the fat levels were through the roof.